Position

 Qualifications

-• Bachelor’s degree in Mechanical Engineering, Civil Engineering, or a related field.
+• Bachelor’s degree in Mechanical Engineering, Piping Engineering, or a related field.

-• Minimum of 5 years of experience in piping design, preferably in the oil & gas, petrochemical, or similar industries.
+• Minimum of 5 years of experience in piping design, preferably in the oil and gas, petrochemical, or similar industries.

-• Proficiency in AutoCAD, PDMS, or similar piping design software.
+• Proficiency in CAD software, such as AutoCAD, PDMS, or similar piping design software.

-• Strong understanding of piping systems, materials, and industry standards (e.g., ASME, ISO, etc.).
+• Strong knowledge of piping design principles, codes, and standards (e.g., ASME, ISO, API).

 Is becoming a Piping Designer a good career path?